Biden paints Trump as reckless as Pence and science advisers cheer vaccine news

 After the operator noted that Harris (D-Calif.) was not on the call, Barrasso — a member of Republican leadership who helped moderate the call — moved on to the next question.

-On the call, Perna and Slaoui also relayed to senators an optimistic update on a coronavirus vaccine, saying that the administration expects 20 million people to be vaccinated by the end of December, and that there are enough doses in production for 25 million more people to be inoculated each in January and February, the officials said.
+On the call, Perna and Slaoui also relayed to senators an optimistic update on a coronavirus vaccine, saying that the administration expects 20 million people to be vaccinated by the end of December, and that there are enough doses in production for 25 million more people to be inoculated in both January and February, the officials said.
 The federal government would allocate the vaccines to individual states, which would then carry out their own distribution plans.

 Back in Wilmington, Biden spoke after an on-screen meeting with a bipartisan group of governors aimed at assessing the needs of states ahead of Biden’s inauguration in January.
 Biden’s lead coronavirus advisers and Harris also participated.